surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

-= 3.52.1-dev.1 =
+= 3.52.1-dev.2 =

-(2018/02/03) Added an "Edit" link to the "Robots" option in the post Publish metabox to show the checkboxes only when required.
+(2018/02/04) Added an "Edit" link to the "Robots" option in the post Publish metabox to show the checkboxes only when desired.

 = 3.52.0 =